 Basic contact information

-Who is the target audience for this project?
+Who is the target audience for the project?

-What does success look like for this project?
+What does success look like for the project?

-All of these questions help lay the groundwork for further conversations about specific goals and outcomes that this project will achieve.
-Next, I'll take the information provided in the questionnaire and begin building a proposal for the project.
+These questions lay the groundwork for further conversations about the goals and outcomes this project will achieve.
+I'll take the information provided in the questionnaire and, if I believe I’ll be able to help, begin learning more about the potential project.

 Step 2: Formulating A Plan

-Once the form has been submitted and I have reviewed it, there will be a deeper conversation about the client's business and specific goals for working together.
-Every client has different needs and milestones they are looking to achieve, but in general, I'll be looking to learn about:
+Once the form has been submitted and I’ve reviewed it, there will be a deeper conversation about the client's goals and objectives.
+Every business has different needs and milestones they are looking to achieve, but in general, I'll be looking to learn about:

-Specific goals related to the project (revenue generated, site traffic, # of leads generated, increased conversions, etc.)
+Specific metrics related to the project (revenue generated, site traffic, # of leads generated, increased conversions, etc.)

-Any key dates associated with the project (such as an event, a product launch, campaign kickoff, etc.)
+Any key dates associated with the project (event, a product launch, shoot dates, campaign kickoff, etc.)

-This stage of the process is focused on clearly outlining the desired outcomes and what their impact on your business will.
-You know your business and your audience best, and I know how to create the digital work the best, so let's leverage our strengths and come to a proposed solution.
+This stage of the process is focused on clearly outlining the desired outcomes and what their impact will be.
+You know your business and your audience, and I know how to create the digital work, so let's leverage our strengths and create something amazing.

-Once our conversations around goals and outcomes is complete, it will be my job to come forward with a proposal that meets those goals in the best possible way.
-I'll present this proposal for approval, and if you like what you see, we will sign a contract and begin the best part of the process (in my opinion) - execution.
+Once I have a solid understanding of what the project looks like, I will come forward with a proposal that meets those goals in the best possible way.
+I'll present this proposal for approval, and if you like what you see, we will sign a contract and get to work.

 Step 3: Execution